 I’m not sure I would buy one new, but if you can borrow one from a friend for the first few months, you’ll be glad you did.
 It’s all about options!

 BabyBjorn introduced a new carrier, the Carrier One, named so to be “the only carrier you’ll need from birth through toddlerhood.”
 This is a pricey (but pretty nice!) carrier that behaves more like a traditional soft structured carrier, like the Ergo, but with the convenience of easy in and out that Bjorn is known for.
+Bonus point for being able to use it with an older baby without breaking your back.
 Read our complete review of the BabyBjorn Carrier One.

 2. Moby Wrap Original ~ $46